History of the Ottawa Senators (since 1992): 2017–2023: Pierre Dorion era: Decline and rebuilding

 The 2017–18 season was a major disappointment.
 From the playoff run team, the team lost MacArthur (injury), Marc Methot (expansion draft), Chris Neil (free agency/retirement), Chris Kelly (free agency), Tommy Wingels (free agency) and Viktor Stalberg (free agency).
 Additionally, captain Erik Karlsson was injured to start the season and first-line center Kyle Turris was in a contract dispute with the team.
 Turris was traded to the Nashville Predators by way of a three team trade with Nashville and the Colorado Avalanche which resulted in Ottawa acquiring Matt Duchene.
 The team at first absorbed the changes and remained in a playoff spot.
 However, team play declined to the point where the team traded away several veterans at the trade deadline and finished in 30th place in the league.
 The team hosted the NHL 100 Classic outdoor game to great success at TD Place Stadium, however, owner Eugene Melnyk made off-the-cuff comments about fan attendance that soured fan opinions.

 The 2017 playoffs run is the most recent season in which the Senators qualified for the playoffs.
 In the succeeding seasons, Dorion traded away many of its top players in exchange for draft picks and prospects.
-Team captain Karlsson and arguably its best player, was traded in September 2018 to the San Jose Sharks for several players and draft picks.
+Team captain Karlsson was traded in September 2018 to the San Jose Sharks for several players and draft picks.
 Karlsson and team-mate Mike Hoffman had been involved in a personal controversy between each player's girlfriends.
 Hoffman was also traded in 2018.
 Mark Stone was traded to the Vegas Golden Knights after he turned down an Ottawa Senators contract offer.
 Matt Duchene was traded to the Columbus Blue Jackets.
 Bobby Ryan was bought out after personal problems sidelined him for long stretches.
-Received in return were numerous high draft picks, with which the Senators drafted a core of good young players, including Tim Stutzle, Brady Tkachuk, Josh Norris, Drake Batherson, Thomas Chabot, Shane Pinto and Jake Sanderson.
+Received in return were numerous high draft picks, with which the Senators drafted a core of young players, including Tim Stutzle, Brady Tkachuk, Josh Norris, Drake Batherson, Thomas Chabot, Shane Pinto and Jake Sanderson.

 During this period, fan attendance at Senators games declined.
 Fans repeatedly called for Melnyk to sell the team, and an online campaign called "MelnykOut" posted billboard messages around the city.
 Dissatisfaction was also high with general manager Dorion and head coach D. J. Smith.
 Former captain Daniel Alfredsson himself suggested the Senators needed a new owner.

 After several seasons near the bottom of the standings, the team contended for a playoff spot in 2022–23 after adding veterans Claude Giroux, Alex DeBrincat and Jakob Chychrun.
 However, DeBrincat indicated he did not wish to stay with the Senators long-term and was traded to the Detroit Red Wings, his hometown team, after the season.